-Definition of Employee and Corporate Relocation Policy Benefits and How to Claim Them
+Definition of Employee and Corporate Relocation Policy Benefits

-Once you’ve established who is eligible for benefits, you need to define what the benefits include.
+Once you’ve established who is eligible for benefits, you need to define what those benefits include.
 This section will likely be the bulk of your policy.
 A relocation policy needs to clearly articulate what relocation benefits are offered and how employees can take advantage of them.

 You will receive an allowance of up to $10,000 for shipment of household goods, which includes truck rental, packing labor, and unpacking labor.
 Acme Corporation will pay suppliers directly for these services.
 A representative from Acme Corporation’s relocation management company will reach out to help you initiate this process and connect you to a pre-approved network of suppliers.

 In this example, you can see that Acme Corporation has clearly defined the benefit offered (shipment of household goods to be paid for by Acme), the benefit cap ($10,000), and instructions on how to claim this benefit (a representative from Acme’s relocation management company will reach out).